 Prolonged loneliness can drain you emotionally, making life seem bleak and pointless.
 It can also lead to physical symptoms, including aches and pains, sleep problems, and a weakened immune response.

-When it feels impossible to escape feelings of loneliness, pandemic-related or otherwise, these 12 tips can help you navigate them and keep them from wearing you down.
+When it feels impossible to escape feelings of loneliness, these 13 tips can help you navigate them and keep them from wearing you down.

-Casting a different light on what it means to be alone can sometimes make it easier to navigate feelings of loneliness.
+Casting a different light on what it means to be alone may make it easier to navigate feelings of loneliness.

-- If you’re used to spending most nights with friends and loved ones, you might feel lonely with just one interaction per week.
+- If you spend most nights with friends and loved ones, you might feel lonely with just one interaction per week.

 - If you prefer being on your own, you might feel perfectly satisfied by seeing one friend each week.